In This Article

 work through conflict

-MFTs that practice from this approach focus on nine components that make relationships healthy, referred to as the Sound Relationship House.
+MFTs that practice using this approach focus on nine components that make relationships healthy, referred to as the Sound Relationship House.

 Marriage Therapy works to help couples and families identify and overcome any behavioral issues that are affecting the way the marriage or family unit is functioning.